kasem-sm/SlimeKT/docs/api/article/post_article.md

 | `Authorization` | Bearer Token <User Token>` |

 It creates a new article provided that the user is authenticated.
 If the user passes a topic name that doesn't exist, the server will automatically create a new topic with that name.
-Currently this is disabled in production to avoid abuse.
+Currently the `POST` article route is disabled in production to avoid abuse.

 Create Request:
 ```